Jopp-gh/Obsidian-Dune84/Wiki/Profile.md

 ### Drag n Drop area

-If you activated a profile picture (eg. simple / banner type), then drag your file(s) on top of your *profile picture* if you want to move your file(s) to the root directory of Obsidian.
+If you activated a profile picture (eg. simple / banner type), drag your file(s) on top of your *profile picture* and a blue drag n drop area will appear, if you want to move your file(s) to the root directory in Obsidian.

-If you did not activate any profile picture and your vault name is disabled, then drag your file(s) / folder(s) on the empty area over your *folder tree*.
-A blue area will appear where you can release your file(s)

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)